mjeanroy/rest-assert/docs/07-json-assertions.md

 This assertion take one parameter, this parameter may be:

 - A string (must be a JSON string).
-- A file containing the JSON value.
+- A file containing the JSON expected.
-- A path containing the JSON value.
+- A path containing the JSON expected.
-- An URL pointing to the JSON value.
+- An URL pointing to the JSON expected.
-- An URI pointing to the JSON value.
+- An URI pointing to the JSON expected.

 ```java